johnwaug-hub/plany/README.md

-# Project Plany - Lesson Planning App
+# PLANY - Lesson Planning App

 A comprehensive lesson planning application with Firebase/Firestore integration for teachers to manage their lessons, schedules, and school year planning.